Documentation menu

 Data Collection and your Customers' Privacy

-Wide Angle Analytics was created to allow your business to analyse traffic in a kind and respectful manner.
+Wide Angle Analytics was created to allow your business to analyze traffic in a kind and respectful manner.
 We take special care of your customers' data.

-We are transparent about what data we collect.
+We are transparent about the data we collect.
 Here you will find a compiled list of all the data points collected and stored by the service.

 Please consider using this information to create relevant disclosures for your End Users as necessary.